Rafael-ZP/LLM_Project_Using_LangChain_and_GooglePalm/README.md

 1. Prepare your dataset:
    - Ensure your dataset is in CSV format with columns "Question" and "Answer".
-   - Save your dataset as `data.csv` in the project directory.
+   - Save your dataset as you wish in the project directory.

 2. Run the script to create the vector database:
    ```bash